-You may practice the most scrupulous face-washing habits, cleaning carefully every morning and always being sure to remove your makeup at night.
+You may practice the most scrupulous face-washing habits, cleaning carefully every morning and removing your makeup at night.
 But if you aren’t washing your makeup brushes regularly too, you might be undermining all that good work.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Every time you touch an unwashed brush to your face, you’re not just applying makeup.
 You’re also applying dirt, oil and old makeup.
-And if you store your brushes in a cup on your bathroom counter, they also can acquire hairspray, perfume, dust, sneezes and other stuff floating around in your bathroom’s air.
+And if you store your brushes in a cup on your bathroom counter or just out in the open where you get ready, they also can acquire hairspray, perfume, dust, sneezes and other stuff floating around in your bathroom’s air.

-“You will want to wash more often brushes that are used for wet products or products with a lot of liquid like concealer and makeup – say once a week,” Dr. Piliang says.
+“You will want to wash more often your brushes used for wet products or products with a lot of liquid like concealer and foundation say once a week,” Dr. Piliang says.
 “That will clean the product off and let the brush do its function better.”

-Other brushes used for dry cosmetics — like powder — that you don’t use around your eyes can be washed once a month, Dr. Piliang says.
+Other brushes used for dry cosmetics like powder that you don’t use around your eyes can be washed once a month, she adds.

-“Most makeup products are formulated with that keep that from happening.
-But if you let the makeup build up over time and it sits there for months and months, you could develop a bacterial infection if you’ve have a cut in your skin,” Dr. Piliang says.
+“Most makeup products are formulated with preservatives to keep bacteria and yeast from growing.
+But if you let the makeup build up over time and it sits there for months and months, you could develop a bacterial infection if you’ve had a cut in your skin,” says Dr. Piliang.

-Dr. Piliang recommends using a mild soap — like dish soap or even shampoo — to wash your makeup tools and utensils.
+Dr. Piliang recommends using mild soap, like dish soap or even shampoo, to wash your makeup tools and utensils.

 Clean them gently with soap in warm water and let them sit on a towel to dry for a day or overnight.